 Instructions

-- In a large pan, add a tbsp of oil and 20g of butter.
-Once melted, add carrots, celery, star anise, a pinch of salt and ½ a teaspoon of caster sugar.
+- In a large pan, add a tablespoon of oil and 20g of butter.
+Once melted, add carrots, celery, star anise, a pinch of salt, half of the garlic and ½ a teaspoon of caster sugar.
 Fry for 8 minutes on medium heat until softened slightly.

 - Mix in chopped parsley and add your cod fillets on top.
 Now cover with a lid and cook for another 8-10 minutes, until the fish is fully cooked through.
 It may take longer if your fish fillets are very thick.

 - Whilst the fish is cooking, make your turmeric mayonnaise.
-Mix ½ tsp of ground turmeric, 3 tsp of water, mayonnaise and vinegar in a small bowl.
+Mix ½ teaspoon of ground turmeric, 3 teaspoon of water, mayonnaise, the rest of the garlic and vinegar in a small bowl.
 It should be of the consistency you can drizzle, so add more water if rtequired.

 - To serve, divide the stew into bowls, carefully lifting the fish fillets out of the pan.
 Drizzle with some turmeric mayo and scatter some more parsley.
 Serve with thick slices of crusty bread.